walnutown/CodingInTheDeep/KnowledgeBase/root.md

 * Comparisons:
   * StringBuffer Vs StringBuilder
-    * StringBufer is synchronized, while StringBuilder is not.
+    * StringBufer is **synchronized**, while StringBuilder is not.
     * StringBuilder provides an API compatible with StringBuffer, but with no guarantee of synchronization.
 This class is designed for use as a drop-in replacement for StringBuffer in places where the string buffer was being used by a single thread (as is generally the case).
 Where possible, it is recommended that this class be used in preference to StringBuffer as it will be faster under most implementations.
+  * Array Vs Linkedlist
+    * Size: array is fixed size, while linkedlist is dynamic size
+    * Iteration: array provides random access, while linkedlsit can only be iterated one by one
+    * Operation: array provides O(n) deletion and insertion, while linkedlist provides O(1)
+    * Address sapce: array is stored as an object with continuous address, while linkedlist has to allocate extra space for separate listnode.
   * Abstract Class Vs Interface
     * [Official Doc: Abstract Classes Compared to Interfaces](http://docs.oracle.com/javase/tutorial/java/IandI/abstract.html)
     * An abstract Class is a class that can not be instantiated. e.g. AbstractMap